 Through Board of Trustees Resolution No. 34 series of 2013, Dr. Ramon G. Zarceno was appointed as the seventh ISCOF President on April 15, 2013 and assumed office on June 13, 2013.

-Congressman Ferjenel G. Biron of the 4th District of Iloilo sponsored the House Bill that finally led to the enactment and signing into law of Republic Act No. 10604 thus converting the status of ISCOF to that of a university named Iloilo State University of Fisheries, Science, and Technology (ISUFST), pending CHED compliance.
+Congressman Ferjenel G. Biron of the 4th District of Iloilo sponsored the House Bill that finally led to the enactment and signing into law of Republic Act No. 11012that converted the status of ISCOF to that of a university named Iloilo State University of Fisheries, Science, and Technology (ISUFST), pending CHED compliance.

 Nordy D. Siason, Jr., EdD, CESO VI, assumed office as the 9th President on February 4, 2022, by virtue of the official appointment by the ISCOF Board of Trustees led by Chairman J. Prospero E. De Vera III of the Commission on Higher Education (CHED).